FieldCommGroup/hipserver/README.md

 # hipserver
-A server component common to HART-IP server applications
+A server component common to HART-IP server applications.